taskflow/taskflow/README.md

 );
 ```

-All reduce methods have overloads of no group size,
+All reduce methods have overloads with no group size,
 in which the workload is evenly partitioned across threads.

 ### *dispatch/silent_dispatch/wait_for_all*